 4 Jefferson LandingJeffersonSee on map

 U.S. Open and two-time PGA Champion Larry Nelson fashioned a challenging but fair test deemed worthy of 4.5 stars by Golf Digest.
 Mountain vistas add to the allure of Jefferson Landing, but attention has to be maintained on the ground to navigate the sloping and often dog-legged fairways and avoid the stream that meanders throughout.

 Notable nearby: The club’s location on the historic New River is also a definite addition to the experience.

 5 Rumbling Bald on Lake LureLake LureSee on map

-Tucked between picturesque Lake Lure of Dirty Dancing fame and Rumbling Bald Mountain, this popular resort’s pair of courses can wow you with views, then quickly snap you back to attention.
+Tucked between picturesque Lake Lure of Dirty Dancing fame and Rumbling Bald Mountain, this popular destination's pair of courses can wow you with views, then quickly snap you back to attention.
 You can go long on the Apple Valley layout, but designer Dan Maples forces strategic thinking with swells and well-placed bunkers.
-Tight, tree-lined fairways control the action on Rumbling Bald, with rock-faced cliffs towering over much of the course.
+Tight, tree-lined fairways control the action on Bald Mountain, with rock-faced cliffs towering over much of the course.

 6 Mount Mitchell Golf Club